Scots Tongue

 Purple Dot Scottish Place Names

-Warning This is an informal guide to the Scots tongue for the benefit of occasional visitors to Scotland.
+Warning This is an informal guide to the Scots tongue for the benefit of occasional visitors to Scotland or readers of Scottish literature.
 It makes no claims to be authoritative, complete or accurate.
+The author is from Glasgow, so coverage of words from other areas in Scotland is bound to be incomplete.

 Sound/Word Pronunciation